Shift3/standards-and-practices/code-quality/validation/README.md

 # Input Validation

-Input validation is is your first line of defense when creating a secure application.
+Input validation is your first line of defense when creating a secure application.

 ## Whitelist or Blacklist?